Algorithmic Randomness in Continuous-Time Markov Chains: Measure and martingales for continuous-time Markov chains

-A CTMC is an ordered triple, where $Q$ is a countable set of states, $\bl:Q \times Q \rightarrow [0,\infty)$ is the \i{rate matrix} satisfying $\lambda(q,q) = 0$ for every $q \in Q$, and $\sigma$ is the \i{state initialization} as described in section $3$.
-Let $C = (Q, \bl, \sigma)$ be a CTMC.
-At each time $t \in [0, \infty)$ $C$ is probabilistically in some state.
+Let $C = (Q, \lambda, \sigma)$ be a CTMC.
+At each time $t \in [0, \infty)$, $C$ is probabilistically in some state.
 At time $t = 0$, this state is chosen according to $\sigma$.
-For each state $q \in Q$, the real number is the \i{rate out of} state $q$.
-If $\lambda_q = 0$, then $q$ is a \i{terminal} state, meaning that, if $C$ ever enters state $q$, then $C$ remains in state $q$ forever.
-If a state $q$ is \i{nonterminal}, i.e., $\lambda_q > 0$ and $C$ enters $q$ at some time $t$, then the \i{sojourn time} for which $C$ remains in state $q$ before moving to a new state is a random variable that has the exponential distribution with rate $\lambda_q$.
+For each state $q \in Q$, the real number is the \emph{rate out of} state $q$.
+If $\lambda_q = 0$, then $q$ is a \emph{terminal} state, meaning that if $C$ ever enters state $q$, then $C$ remains in state $q$ forever.
+If $\lambda_q > 0$, then $q$ is a \emph{nonterminal} state, and if $C$ enters $q$ at some time $t$, then the \emph{sojourn time} for which $C$ remains in state $q$ before moving to a new state is a random variable that has the exponential distribution with rate $\lambda_q$.
 Hence the expected sojourn time of $C$ in state $q$ is $\frac{1}{\lambda_q}$.
 When $C$ does move to a new state, it moves to state $r \in Q$ with probability

-Note that the CTMC model uses ``continuous time'' (times ranging over $(0, \infty]$) but ``discrete state space''.
-Accordingly, its state transitions, called \i{jump transitions}, are instantaneous.
-Mathematically, if $C$ jumps from state $q$ to state $r$ at time $t$, we say that $q$ is in the ``new'' state $r$ at time $t$, having been in the ``old'' state $q$ throughout some time interval $[s,t)$ where $s < t$.
+Note that the CTMC model uses continuous time, with sojourn times ranging over $(0, \infty]$, but a discrete state space.
+Accordingly, its state transitions, called \emph{jump transitions}, are instantaneous.